NicolaiOksen/XI-IT1-U1-1-F18/Exam.md

 1. Draw a subject
 1. Present the subject in any way you like, max.
 10-15 minutes.
+    - To be allowed to utilize the full 15 minutes, you are required to show knowledge of other subjects and relate them to the drawn subject.
     - You will have a blackboard and a projector at your disposal.
 It is your responsibility to keep the presentation within the time frame, so make sure you are prepared.
     - Start your computer and everything you need before the examination.
 Make sure your computer can connect to the projector.
     - Rehearse the presentation and have a backup strategy if your computer fails.